 Many experiments involve training in a task.
-This is commonly done to reduce the variability that would arise from unskilled participants.
-In these cases, the experimenter is only interested in the final level of performance, often described by one or a few summary values (mean response times, standard deviation, percent correct, etc.).
-However, some studies are not simply interested in a snapshot but in the whole dynamic of performance over training (e. g., Logan, 1988, Rickard, 1997, Shiffrin and Schneider, 1977).
-Because of the large number of data involved, it is often convenient to summarize them in a curve: the learning curve (Newell and Rosenbloom, 1981, Heathcote, Brown and Mewhort, 2000).
+This is commonly done to reduce the variability that would arise from unskilled subjects.
+In this case, the experimenter is interested only in the final level of performance, often described by one or a few summary values (mean response time, standard deviation, percent correct, etc.).
+However, some researchers are not interested simply in a snapshot, but in the whole dynamic of performance over training (e.g., Logan, 1988; Rickard, 1997; Shiffrin & Schneider, 1977).
+Because of the large number of data involved, it is often convenient to summarize them in a curve: the learning curve (Heathcote, Brown, & Mewhort, 2000; Newell & Rosenbloom, 1981).